Cancer Research UK logo.

 • what other treatment options there are

-You can have less intensive types of chemotherapy if the doctor doesn’t think you are well enough to manage the side effects of the more intensive treatments.
-They can still work very well at shrinking the cancer and slowing its growth.
+You can have less intensive types of chemotherapy.
+This can be a option if your doctor doesn’t think you are well enough to manage an intensive treatment.
+With intensive chemotherapy treatment, the side effects can be harsher.
+Less intensive chemotherapy can still work very well at shrinking the cancer and slowing its growth.

 What chemotherapy will I have?